Tomato worms or tomato hornworm Manduca quinquemaculata is a very common big green caterpillar with a horn in North America.

-You can prevent hornworms returning to your garden by taking a few simple precautions.
+You can prevent tomato worms from returning to your garden by taking a few simple precautions.

 1. When you till up your garden soil, keep an eye out for hornworm larvae.
 They look like small, brown torpedoes.
 Pick them out and drop them in a bucket of soapy water.

-3. Cover the ground around your crops in the nightshade family with black plastic mulch.
-The plastic helps block the emergence of the adults from the soil in the springtime.
+3. Cover the ground around your tomatoes in the nightshade family with sheet of black plastic mulch.
+The plastic helps block the emergence of the adults from the soil in the late spring.

-4. Spray your garden with a natural mixture of water, cayenne powder, insecticidal soap and garlic to prevent Sphinx Moths from laying eggs on your plants.
+4. Spray your garden with a natural mixture of water, cayenne pepper powder, insecticidal soap, and garlic to prevent Sphinx Moths from laying eggs on your plants.

 6. Decoy hornworms with a trap crop.
 Planting a crop of dill may help keep hornworms off your hemlock crops.
 They prefer this plant, and having them gathered around it will make it easier for you to find them and eliminate them.

-7. Encourage the presence of parasitic wasps a natural enemy.
+7. Encourage the presence of parasitic wasps, a natural enemy.
 These wasps lay eggs on hornworms’ backs.
-When the eggs hatch, the wasp larvae eat the hornworm.
+When the eggs hatch, the wasp larvae eat the hornworms.

 8. Place pop-up bird netting around individual plants.
 It is supposed to keep birds away from your fruit, but hornworms are so big that they cannot get through the mesh either.
 This solution is a bit cumbersome because these nets are rather expensive.
 Also, they do nothing to prevent pupae in the form of tomato hornworm moths from emerging from the soil.

 9. Make wise use of Bacillus thuringiensis bt.
 This organic pesticide consists of a form of bacteria that is very effective in poisoning young caterpillars but has no effect on other garden fauna.
-The strain of Bt that is known as Thuricide is an excellent choice for controlling hornworms.
+The strain of Bt, which is known as Thuricide, is an excellent choice for controlling hornworms.